 The root directory of the External Storage is:

 These dirs are visible / accessible on your device, where (from an Android point of view) this “External Storage” is called “Internal Storage” (see below):

 Internal Storage > Makeroid > library

-The path to files in the assets is for the compiled app (APK):
+For a webView the path to the assets is for the compiled app (APK):

 From an Android point of view there are an Internal Storage and an External Storage.

 In the Internal Storage, the app package is saved: